tymyrddin/purple/source/docs/audits/supportive/arrows-shields.md

 organisations must do to protect against them.
 In other words: one set labels the arrows, the other sets the shields.

-# Arrows and shields

-CWE, CAPEC, and MITRE ATT&CK describe attacks, vulnerabilities, and tactics from the attacker's perspective.
-ISO 27001 and NIS2 describe what organisations must do to protect against them from the defender's perspective.
-In other words, one set labels the arrows, the other sets the shields.

-This mapping can help understand how specific threats connect to which compliance obligations.
-When a vulnerability scanner flags CWE-79, you know it relates to input validation controls.
-When threat intelligence mentions T1566 phishing campaigns, you know your security awareness training and incident response procedures are relevant.

 ## Web & application attacks

 These attacks target web applications and APIs.
 They exploit weaknesses in code, configuration, or design to